cakephp/docs/en/appendices/fixture-upgrade.rst

 to import the schema from an existing connection and use the reflected table definition to create the table definition used in the test suite.

 Let's start with an example.
-Assuming you have a table named articles available in your application, change the example fixture given in the previous section (**tests/Fixture/ArticlesFixture.php**) to::
+Assuming you have a table named articles, change the example fixture given in the previous section (**tests/Fixture/ArticlesFixture.php**) to::

     class ArticlesFixture extends TestFixture